vuejs/rfcs/active-rfcs/0025-teleport.md

 </script>
 ```

-Similarly, using `inject` in `Child` should be able to inject any provided content from `Paren` or one of its ancestors.
+Similarly, using `inject` in `Child` should be able to inject any provided content from `Parent` or one of its ancestors.

 ### Updating